 “Sustainability” is a multi-layer concept.
 A building is “sustainable” in that it contributes to the overall health of the planet by using less energy and/or renewable vs finite energy sources and materials.
 “Sustainability” is also achieved by building better to reduce ongoing maintenance.
 For example all our homes use fiber cement siding and synthetic trim board products vs. traditional wood siding and trim.
 The newer products look great are made from renewable materials and are largely maintenance free vs. needing to sand/prime/paint a wood home every few years.

 Many of our new homes are factory built.
 This is a much more sustainable building approach than traditional onsite construction due to the significant reduction and recycling of material waste generated by the building process.
-Show me a builder that focuses on reducing waste and recycling and I will eat his or her hat !
-Do you really want the interior of your new home to be exposed to the weather while it is being built or would you rather have it built in a weather and quality controlled environment ?
+Show me another builder that focuses on reducing waste and recycling and I will eat his or her hat !
+Do you really want the interior of your new home exposed to the weather while it is being built or would you rather have it built in a weather and quality controlled environment ?

 Our homes feature a tight building envelope.
 Well insulated and sealed roofs, exterior walls, basements, attics, and energy efficient windows/doors are the foundation of an energy efficient home.
 We also offer active ventilation systems to maintain the quality of the indoor air and do it efficiently.
 Energy recovery ventilation systems or ERV’s capture the heat from the stale air before it is expelled from the house and transfer it to the incoming filtered air before circulating that fresh air throughout the house.